adbutler/adbutler-ios-mraid-sdk/README.md

 ### Setup

-If you plan to use advanced ad types such as MRIAD, your app will need permissions for certain features such as:
+If you plan to use advanced ad types such as MRAID, your app will need permissions for certain features such as:

 - Telephony (Send SMS)
 - Photo Library (Save images to gallery)